Water security assessments for regional urban areas

 Urban water security assessment program

-Local governments and service providers remain responsible for deciding what should be done and implementing actions to manage water supply risks and provide an appropriate level of water security for their communities.
+Hydrologic/simulation modelling is used to assess how well the water supply systems works and how reliable it is.
+Local governments and service providers stay responsible for deciding what should be done and implementing actions to manage water supply risks and provide an appropriate level of water security for their communities.

 Current water security assessments